chartpath/reyearn/README.md

 ...
 $ poetry shell
 (reyearn-venv)$ createdb reyearn_dev
-(reyearn-venv)$ alembic upgrade head
+(reyearn-venv)$ cd db && alembic upgrade head
+...
-(reyearn-venv)$ python -m server
+(reyearn-venv)$ cd .. && python -m server
 ```

 To set up a data import see the [data import readme](./data/import/email/README.md).
 Then to manually run the importer pipeline to ingest the email data, run `python -m dags.importer`.
 The server and the importer and trainer DAGs have debug configs for VS code.

 To test the API, once the server is running, go to http://127.0.0.1:8000/docs in your browser and call the endpoints.
 Follow the schema info provided to know what to include in request bodies.
-Creating annotations will trigger the model training pipeline to run, but right now it is just a stub without a real model behind it (coming soon).

 ## Implementation Details